ntwilson/SafetyFirst.Strict/README.md

 <TreatWarningsAsErrors>true</TreatWarningsAsErrors>
 ```

 These compiler warnings will appear in any project that contains a reference to SafetyFirst.Strict.
+The warnings can be bypassed by fully qualifying the method name and thus bypassing the shadowed version, e.g., using `FSharp.Collections.Array.head` instead of `Array.head`.